DIY Easter & Spring Home Decor

 The tutorial can be found here.
 She also explains how to do the blanket stitch, which is how she edged her bunnies.

-Wendy at WM Design House created these hand stamped Easter eggs.
-She shares 4 DIYs to decorate faux eggs.
+Wendy at WM Design House created these hand-stamped Easter eggs.
+She shares four DIYs for decorating faux eggs.

-All of these four DIYs are adorable and would be a fine addition to Easter or spring decorating.
+These four adorable DIYs would be a fine addition to Easter or spring decorating.

 How To Make Clothespin Carrots:

 Michelle at The Happy Farmhouse shows how to make clothespin carrots.
-This DIY was created by Amanda Brown and Michelle explains how to make them.
+Amanda Brown created this DIY, and Michelle explains how to make it.

-Any or all of these DIYs would look great in your home at this time of year, as spring grows nearer each day.
+Any or all of these DIYs would look great in your home at this time of year, as spring draws nearer.
 Happy crafting!

 Hi Brenda, What a great selection of fun Spring Easter crafts.
 I love to make carrots, so it was fun for me to see some new ideas.
 Thank you for sharing my hand-stamped eggs.